Salary Sacrifice Explained: How to Boost Your Take-Home Pay

 Cycle to Work Scheme

-For example, a £1,000 bicycle would cost a basic rate taxpayer approximately £680 through the scheme after tax and NI savings.
-For a higher rate taxpayer, the effective cost drops to around £580.
-At the end of the hire period, you can usually purchase the bike for a small residual value.
-The scheme has no upper limit on the value of the bicycle, which makes it particularly attractive for electric bikes that can cost several thousand pounds.
+A £1,000 bike costs a basic rate taxpayer about £680 through the scheme.
+Higher rate?
+Around £580.
+At the end of the hire period, you buy the bike for a small residual value.
+There's no upper limit on the bike's price, which makes this scheme brilliant for electric bikes that retail at £2,000-£4,000.
+The savings on an e-bike through cycle-to-work can be over a grand.

 Electric Vehicle Salary Sacrifice

-One of the most generous salary sacrifice schemes currently available is for electric vehicles.
-The benefit-in-kind (BIK) rate for pure electric vehicles is just 2% for 2025/26, which means the taxable benefit of having a company electric car is extremely low.
-Combined with the NI savings from salary sacrifice, leasing an electric vehicle through your employer can be 30% to 40% cheaper than a personal lease.
+This is genuinely one of the best deals in UK tax right now.
+The benefit-in-kind rate for pure electric vehicles is just 2% for 2025/26.
+That means the taxable benefit of having a company EV is almost nothing.
+Combine that with the income tax and NI savings from salary sacrifice, and leasing an EV through your employer can be 30-40% cheaper than doing it privately.
+Read that again.
+Thirty to forty per cent.

 Childcare Vouchers and Tax-Free Childcare

-For new parents, the government's Tax-Free Childcare scheme is the replacement.
-While this is not a salary sacrifice scheme, it is worth mentioning as an alternative.
-Under Tax-Free Childcare, the government tops up your childcare payments by 20%, up to a maximum of £2,000 per child per year (or £4,000 for disabled children).
-You pay into an online account and the government adds the top-up automatically.
-You should compare the savings from each scheme to determine which is more beneficial for your circumstances.
+For everyone else, Tax-Free Childcare is the replacement.
+Not salary sacrifice, but worth knowing about.
+The government tops up your childcare payments by 20%, up to £2,000 per child per year (£4,000 for disabled children).
+You pay into an online account and the government adds their bit automatically.
+Compare the two schemes carefully -- the better option depends on your tax rate and childcare costs.

 Additional Holiday Purchase